 At Inspire Recovery, our experience was that the LGBT community has frequently had negative experiences in addiction treatment and statistically their stays in treatment have so often been unsuccessful in solving their substance-use disorders.
 Those who are LGBTQIA+ (an evolving acronym that written this way includes queer, questioning, intersex, asexual and plus other sexual orientations and gender identities) can face the same lack of understanding and the same lack of acceptance that they have always been confronted within the outside world.
 This obviously does not lend towards encouraging self-love and cultivating a sense of being a part of a community, those things we have established are integral to fostering happiness and strong mental health.

-Inspire Recovery is an exceptional and special place for LGBTQIA+ individuals who are struggling with addiction to receive the kind of care and attention they need for several key reasons, one of which is the concept of LGBTQIA-affirming care.
+Inspire Recovery is an exceptional and special place for LGBTQIA+ individuals who are struggling with addiction to receive the kind of care and attention they need for several key reasons, one of which is providing LGBTQIA-affirming care.

-Counselors and therapists at Inspire Recovery are proud to celebrate the sexual orientation and gender identity of the clientele and recognize that these are important aspects of personhood.
+Counselors and therapists at Inspire Recovery are proud to celebrate the sexual orientation and gender identity of our clientele.
+We recognize these as core aspects of personhood.
 Our staff creates the space needed for people to openly discuss and display their true selves.
 Identities which are often characteristics many people in our hetero-centric society deem to be “too gay” or “weird” or “freakish.”
-Not at Inspire, we know there are many colors in the rainbow!

 It is essential for people in early recovery from addiction to begin to develop self-acceptance and to begin to take pride in who they truly are.
-This is why actively affirming a person’s gender identity and what a person knows their sexual orientation to be is crucial.
+This is why actively affirming a person’s gender identity and what a person knows their sexual orientation to be, is crucial.
 These aren’t topics to be swept aside or go undiscussed.
 These are rich components of what makes someone a unique and special person.
 Exploring these subjects openly in group therapy and individual therapy is what it means to create a safe space for the LGBTQ+ community in recovery from addiction.